-AAG has been closely monitoring the CDC for information on the escalating spread of COVID-19 in order to protect the health of our community and neighbors.
+AAG has been closely monitoring the CDC for information on the escalating spread of COVID-19 and the Delta variant in order to protect the health of our community and neighbors.

--Open Studio Monday mornings and Wednesday evenings (until further notification)
+-Open Studio Monday mornings and Wednesday evenings in-person

-–Women’s Veteran’s Art Class – until further notice
+–Women’s Veteran’s Art Class – (SUSPENDED UNTIL FURTHER NOTICE)

-–Survivors of Suicide Art Class – until further notice
+–Survivors of Suicide Art Class – Hybrid format (in-person and via zoom)

 We implement these changes in an effort to support social distancing and decrease public density.
 Please understand that this was not an easy decision for us to make.
 We are grateful for the support of our sponsors, patrons, staff and volunteers who have worked so hard to create these events.